 It had been an unwritten law in the island city of Insucium, that no watercraft both big and small shall leave the island's shores from the 16th hour of the day of Frige*, up to the 5th hour the next day.
-It was an ancient law, so old and so obeyed that it had garnered questions from the younger generations yet followed all the same.
+It was an ancient law, so old and so obeyed that it had garnered questions from the younger generations yet it was still followed all the same.

 Such a law was made for the humans that lived in the island.
 To protect them from whatever horrors the sea provided them during those long seventeen hours where sea travel was prohibited.
 Every resident of Insucium knew what exactly lurked in the depths of the sea water that surrounded them and no one dared to face them.